kakyoism/kkappkit/README.md

 This widget wraps `ttk.ProgressBar` with a label, which shows a visual progress and a text one.
 The hello-world example already shows you how to use a queue to push progress info from the backend thread to the GUI thread.
 As with `ttk.ProgressBar`, it supports the `determinate` and `indeterminate` modes.

-## Testing
+## Compatibility

-Currently the kit is only tested on macOS (High Sierra and Mojave), under Python 3.7.
+Currently the kit is only tested on macOS (High Sierra and Mojave), but there is no platform-specific code in the kit.
 It only supports Python 3 for future convenience.

 ## Implementation details